The Homeowner Commitment

 Read and comply with the Association’s governing documents.
 You should have received a package of documents well before you closed on your home.
 If you didn’t, register for an account on this website, where they are all available.
 Make sure you understand what’s included in them, particularly the rules about pets, parking, your home’s exterior maintenance, architectural guidelines and when you must pay association assessments.

-Provide current contact information to the Association board [email protected] or the property manager.
-Make sure they know how to reach you in case of an emergency, and ask them to notify you of association meetings and other important events.
-If you rent out your home, provide contact information for your tenants also for use in an emergency.
+Provide current contact information to the Association Property Manager [email protected].
+Make sure we know how to reach you in case of an emergency, and ask them to notify you of Association meetings and other important events.
+If you rent out your home or plan to rent out your property, you must comply with the requirements of the Second Amendment to the Declaration of Restrictions, Covenants and Conditions.

 Maintain your property according to established standards.
 The community’s appearance can add value to all the homes within it—including yours—so it’s important to keep landscaping neatly groomed and your home’s exterior well-maintained.